Top 5 Reasons Why ERP Systems Migration to Cloud Fails

 - Higher data/process visibility, backed by instant synchronization and improved data governance policies.

 - Lower TCOs as the cloud eliminates the hardware update cycle and enables instant resources scalability.

-- Improved data security: that migrated ERP systems to the cloud say that the cloud has improved their security levels, compared to on-premises installations.
+- Improved data security: 59% of companies that migrated ERP systems to the cloud say that the cloud has improved their security levels, compared to on-premises installations.

 How to Choose Between On-Premise, Hybrid, and Cloud ERP?

 When deciding whether you want to host your ERP system on-premises vs in the cloud, think over the following factors:

 - Pricing differences: On-premises systems require regular maintenance and infrastructure upgrades, as well as license upgrades.
 Cloud ERP systems have subscription-based prices where you either pay a monthly usage fee or one-time software licensing fee plus foot a monthly cloud infrastructure usage bill (that can be optimized).

 - Scalability: Cloud computing allows you to dial up your resources usage to deploy new apps, integrations, and system modules instantly.
 In essence, your cloud ERP system grows along with your business needs.
 To scale an on-premises ERP, you’ll either need to purchase extra hardware or ask your team to reallocate resources – neither of these is instant.

 - Compliance: If you are operating in a highly-regulated industry, you may face tighter compliance requirements, limiting your ability to store specific data or run certain operations in the cloud (or in certain cloud regions).
 On-premises systems do not have this limit as long as you already invested time in ensuring their full compliance with current regulations.